robertglenn/node-mailer-lambda-example/README.md

 * Lambda alias for abstracting version
 * API Gateway for remotely and securely triggering Lambda
 * Lambda SDK for deployment of function code
-* Docker to pull it all together: lint/test logic, securely retrieve config from S3, zip files for upload to Lambda, update alias, clean up
+* Docker to pull it all together: lint/test logic, securely retrieve config from S3, zip files for upload to Lambda, update alias